-Soccer News: Manchester United Pay World Record Transfer Fee For Defender Harry Maguire
+Soccer News: Manchester United Pays World Record Transfer Fee For Defender Harry Maguire

 While both players boast plenty of promise, the club is looking to add a big signing that can help make them a competitive force in the league again.

 Manager Ole Gunnar Solskjaer goes into this season with a lot of pressure to contend with.
-The very least that is expected of him is qualification for the European Champions League, but the fans will be hopeful that he can mount a title challenge as well.
+The very least that is expected of him is the qualification for the European Champions League, but the fans will be hoping that he can mount a title challenge as well.